meaning-matters/Talk/External/HockeySDK-iOS-3/README.md

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

+<a id="udid"></a>
+## Submit the UDID

+If you only want crash reporting, you can skip this step.
+If you want to use HockeyApp for beta distribution and analyze which testers have installed your app, you need to implement an additional delegate method in your AppDelegate.m:

+    #pragma mark - BITUpdateManagerDelegate
+    - (NSString *)customDeviceIdentifierForUpdateManager:(BITUpdateManager *)updateManager {
+    #ifndef CONFIGURATION_AppStore
+      if ([[UIDevice currentDevice] respondsToSelector:@selector(uniqueIdentifier)])
+        return [[UIDevice currentDevice] performSelector:@selector(uniqueIdentifier)];
+    #endif
+      return nil;
+    }

+The method only returns the UDID when the build is not targeted to the App Sore.
+This assumes that a preprocessor macro name CONFIGURATION_AppStore exists and is set for App Store builds.
+The macros are already defined in `HockeySDK.xcconfig` or can be set manually by setting `GCC_PREPROCESSOR_DEFINITIONS` in your build configurations to `CONFIGURATION_$(CONFIGURATION)`.

 <a id="mac"></a>
 ## Mac Desktop Uploader